A Workshop – What is it?

 In a real situation analysis and design work is hardly made by a single individual but rather in a group.
 It is also an important experience to be able to communicate with colleagues.
 Therefore, you have the opportunity to work in small groups; 1-3 people.
 Everyone in the group must participate actively in the work and be responsible for the group’s work.
 Therefore it is particularly important that everyone participates in every task and to NOT divide the task among team members (you do this, I do that).

 You form your own groups and it is perfectly possible to change groups between the different tasks.
 However, it should be made clear who is included in each group and task.

-After the deadline, the groups will take part of each other’s material for grade 2 and conduct an audit.
-An assessment report will then be sent to the respective group with suggestions for improvement.
-You will then have the opportunity to update your results based on the feedback you get.
-After this you hand in your final results for examination.
+After the deadline, you will individually take part of each other’s material for grade 2 and conduct an audit (peer review).
+Using the information you get from this review you will have the opportunity to update your results based on the feedback you get.
+After this, you hand in your final results for examination.

-During the course there are final deadlines for a passing grade for each of the workshops.
-Your grade will be based on the results of your workshop and of the peer reviews you make.
-After you hand in your workshop you will receive a passing grade, a fail or some things that needs to be fixed (this is quite rare and are only given in special cases).
+During the course, there are final deadlines for a passing grade for each of the workshops.
+Your grade will be based on the results of your workshop and the peer reviews you make.
+After you hand in your workshop you will receive a passing grade, a fail or some things that need to be fixed (this is quite rare and are only given in special cases).

 If your goal is to get a higher grade (more than a passing grade), you still submit your results for the passing grade as stated above, but you continue work for higher grades and present these in your portfolio during the last week of the course.

 After the deadline for final submission, an example solution will be posted on the course homepage along with some thoughts and comments.

 The assignments are available on the course homepage.